 We would like to thank everyone who has continued to contribute to the ongoing expenses of San Antonio Church by mailing in their weekly envelopes or by contributing electronically utilizing WeShare .
-The buttons below allow you to make an online donation directly to the listed account for San Antonio Church.
+The buttons at the bottom of this post allow you to make online donations directly to the listed account for San Antonio Church.

 by Terrie Evans

 On Friday August 18th San Antonio Church held a funeral Mass for Vincent “Butch” Accurso beloved husband of the late Juanita Grischy Accurso (1942-2023) who passed away February of this year.
 Vincent leaves four children: Lisa, Angela, Kathrin, and Anthony and nine grandchildren: Lauren, Megan, Hannah, Andrew, Allie, Annie, AJ, Luken, and Bodie.
 Father Jim Meade officiated.
 Our church community sends prayers and condolences to the Accurso, Grischy, Win, Garrison, Rooney, and Einhaus families.